commandus/tlns/README.md

 ### Dispatcher

 Dispatcher serves message queue.
-Each time dispatcher has been called it get one or more task descriptor ready to serve.
+Each time MessageTaskDispatcher has been called it get one or more task descriptor ready to serve.

-Then dispatcher start one or more tasks:
+Then MessageTaskDispatcher start one or more tasks:

 - send keys requests
 - decipher message